osu-cass/eec-walkthrough-react/README.md

 SQL_PORT: The port used to access the SQL database.

-SQL_USER: The username to connect to the SQL server with.
+SQL_USER: The username for connecting to the SQL server.

 JWT_SECRET_KEY: A random string that will be used as a secret key.
 The secret key should be at least 15 characters long.